Codaisseur/game-starter-b15/server/README.md

 ## Running

-You need a working Postgres database that is preferrably empty (drop all the tables).
-Run the app with `yarn start`.
+* You need a working Postgres database that is preferrably empty (drop all the tables) and running
+* Install the dependencies using `yarn install`
+* Compile the app (Typescript > Javascript) using `yarn compile` (during development you can use `yarn watch`)
+* `yarn start`

 You can run the tests with `yarn test`.
+Currently they only cover the game logic.